An honest poem written by Jaee Sumter

 the culture of a nation and the movement of a protest.
 I am the voice of inspiration, pain, joy and celebration that changes a nation.
 I am a “hero” and a “villain” depending on the person's story and who tells it.

 an empowerer, weaver, cultural bearer and cultivator with a past, present and future.
 I am a soul and a body.
 I am empathy, logic, history and methodology.
 I am medicine – an elixir of tradition and innovation.

 I am you.
 You are me.

-a star seed and I am a regular nigga.
+a star seed and I am a regular person.
 I am an embodiment of integration; I am my hood, and I am also of many hoods in likeness, coast to coast and beyond the seas of currency.
-I am a “what you see is what you get” kinda nigga.
-I am that nigga that cooks for other niggas and make sure they got extra to bring home.
-I am that nigga that make sure I am good, and folks are good too – "so let me know when you make it home safely.
+I am a “what you see is what you get” kinda person.
+I am that person who cooks for others and make sure they got extra to bring home.
+I am that person that make sure I am good, and folks are good too – "so let me know when you make it home safely.

 I am personal, collective and historic.

 I am not